International Day of Medical Physics (November 7, 2017)

 Katia Parodi, President of the German Society of Medical Physics (DGMP)

 To raise awareness about the role medical physicists play, IOMP organizes annually the International Day of Medical Physics (IDMP) on November 7th.
 The Hellenic Association of Medical Physicists, considers this occasion a great opportunity to increase awareness of the public regarding the profession.
 The year 2017 will be the biggest event ever with 4 hellenic women medical physicists being awarded for their work.
 The event will be held at the National and Kapodistrian University of Athens under the auspices of the University.
 The event is under the auspices of UNESCO that has a pioneering programme for the promotion of women in science.
 It is also, supported by the Hellenic Institute of Cultural Diplomacy.
 The primacy of culture in health education activities is to deepen and extend the possibilities of progressive approaches that focus on culture.
-The coordinator of IDMP, Prof John Damilakis, current President of EFOMP will open the event followed by presentations devoted to the work and current global status of medical physicists.
 The final part of the session will be devoted to honour Stavros Niarchos Foundation for the large scale grant, supporting the replacement of obsolete linear with new, state-of-the-art machines.
 HAMP has received an important donation for implementation of training programs for the medical physicists of these hospitals.
 The programs included theoretical and practical training in Greece and abroad, to ensure optimal operation of radiotherapy equipment.

 Virginia Tsapaki, President, Hellenic Association of Medical Physicists (HAMP)